hajdumozes/text-adventure/README.md

 # Text-adventure

-## A simple text-based game, which merges elements of D&D and Heroes of Might and Magic.
+## A simple text-based game, which merges elements of D&D, World of Warcraft and Heroes of Might and Magic.

 ## Features:
 * Gameplay is based on user inputs
+* Multiple classes
     * Class and equipment selection availability at the beginning
+    * Classes and skills are inspired by D&D, WoW and own ideas
 * One battle is available so far
 * Battle is based on D&D d20 system
     * Turns based on Initiative, which comes from a Dexterity check.